DataHub

 Metadata in DataHub

-When Qualytics pushes quality results to DataHub, it adds custom properties to your DataHub datasets.
-These are created automatically during the first sync if they don't already exist.
+When Qualytics pushes quality results to DataHub, it writes a Qualytics-branded summary to the Documentation tab and a set of Structured Properties (DataHub's term) on the matched asset.
+These property definitions are created automatically during the first sync if they don't already exist.

 Attributes Added to DataHub Assets